 On the saddle again, this bike tour takes you in the direction of Oestinghausen.
 On the way, you cycle through green fields and meadows, fed by small rivers.
 In Oestinghausen you will discover the Romanesque Town Church of St. Stephen from the 13th century.
 The oldest building in Lippe Valley is under the patronage of St. Stephen.
 He is said to have been the first Christian to die for his faith around 40 AD.
 Even today, there is a tradition in Münsterland of "St. Stephen's stoning" on Boxing Day.
 People meet friends in a popular pub with a stone in their pocket.
 If you are caught without a stone, you have to pay for a local round.

 St. Barbara in Hultrop is a modern church, but with original baroque furnishings.
 St. Barbara can be seen on the altarpiece.
 The saint, who was beheaded by her own father because she refused to renounce the Christian faith, was previously cruelly tortured and imprisoned in a tower.
 Saint Barbara is one of the 14 helpers in need and is regarded as the patron saint of towers and fortresses: in Münsterland this is not entirely unimportant given the many churches, castles and fortresses.
 Her day of remembrance is 4 December.

 The Quabbe flows leisurely through the village of Lippborg and out of town through the green meadows to the Quabbe mill.
 Thanks to renaturation, the river, together with the Glenne and the Liese, is now in good condition, even though the water level is affected by the warm summers.
 The route continues through the woods to a castle hidden among the trees in Lippe Valley .
 Turning onto Assenweg, you reach the main entrance to Assen Castle.

-A castle whose lived history can be seen in every inch of it.
+You can see every inch of the castle's history.
 Stylistically dominated by the Lippe Renaissance, the moated castle is one of the most beautiful Renaissance castles in Münsterland and Lippe Valley.
 Until 2016, the Order ran a boarding school for boys at the moated castle.
 Today, Assen Castle is a spiritual centre with a varied (Christian) calendar of events.